 Many players like the fact that they are able to interact with the instructor.
 This allows them not only to ask personalized questions but also lets them to get to know the instructor’s personality.
 In addition, online golf instruction allows players to have access to many more instructors than we had access to “back in the day.”

-What Technology Do I Need To Attend An Internet Golf Clinics?
+What Technology Do I Need To Attend An Internet Golf Class?

-If you are already on the driving range, as long as you have in internet connection or if you have a great data plan you can stream the event straight to your smart phone, Iphone or Droid.
+If you are already on the driving range, as long as you have an internet connection or if you have a great data plan you can stream the event straight to your smartphone, Iphone or Droid.
 I usually have people laugh when I say this but I have had it happen to me.
 Someone will ask a question and unknown to me they are on a driving range.
 A few minutes later they show up again and thank me for the advice!

-Can I Really Learn Anything From Online Golf Clinics?
+Can I Really Learn Anything From Online Golf Class?

 As you can imagine, we get his question all of the time.
 I mean… A LOT.
 Here are my thoughts on it.
 The format of the clinic can take various formats.
 The two most popular formats are a presentation followed by Q&A or a straight Q&A.

 In either format, you will be receiving new information.
 How you process it, understand it, and implement it.
 If you do not understand it, then you should keep asking questions and then go implement it.